-In summer of 2007, the short-term seasonal particulate monitoring program continued at the NWT Tundra Ecological Research Station located at Daring Lake.
-The program was a follow up to the $PM{10}$ monitoring program undertaken in summer of 2002 and the $PM{2.5}$ monitoring program in 2003 to 2006.
-The monitoring program in 2007 continued the focus on the finer portion of particulate $PM{2.5}$ .
+In the summer of 2008, the short-term seasonal particulate monitoring program continued at the NWT Tundra Ecological Research Station located at Daring Lake.
+The program was a follow up to the $PM{10}$ monitoring program undertaken in the summer of 2002 and the $PM{2.5}$ monitoring program in 2003 to 2007.
+The monitoring program in 2008 continued the focus on the finer portion of particulate $PM{2.5}$ .
 As in the previous five years, a battery operated Mini-Partisol particulate sampler and solar panel were set up to gather information on background concentrations of particulate in the barren lands.
-The 2007 sampling program began on July 9th and finished on August 21st.
-The solar-powered system ran without incident in 2007.
+The 2008 sampling program began on July 11 and finished on August 21.
+The solar-powered system ran without incident in 2008.

-A total of 14, 24-hour samples were obtained.
-Two samples had to be invalidated due to bug fragments on the filters.
-The overall concentrations were similar to last year, ranging from 0 to $4\mu g/m^3$ .
-The 2007 results were typical of background levels and were not influenced by forest fires as in previous years.
+A total of 13, 24-hour samples were obtained.
+The overall concentrations were similar to last year, ranging from 1 to 6μg/m.
+The 2008 results were typical of background levels and were not influenced by forest fires as in previous years.